Late Australian cardinal's funeral sparks Sydney protests

 Issued on: Modified:

-Sydney (AFP) – Protesters denounced late Australian cardinal George Pell for his "bigoted" views on Thursday, as the Catholic Church remembered his "remarkable legacy" with a grand funeral mass in Sydney.
+Sydney (AFP) – Protesters confronted mourners with chants of "shame" outside the funeral of controversial top Vatican cardinal George Pell in Sydney on Thursday.

-The Vatican power broker, who died in Rome last month aged 81, will be buried in the crypt of St Mary's Cathedral after a Pontifical Funeral Mass steeped in the traditions of the Church.
+Pell died in Rome last month aged 81 and was buried in the crypt of St Mary's Cathedral amid angry protests and a heavy police presence.

+Dogged by scandal in his later years, Pell was the highest-ranking Catholic to be imprisoned for child sexual abuse, before his convictions were overturned in 2020.

-Pell continues to divide opinion in Australia -- supporters have dubbed him a "saint for our times", while campaigners accuse him of protecting paedophile priests while a senior Church official.
+He continues to divide opinion -- supporters have dubbed him a "saint for our times", but campaigners accuse him of protecting paedophile priests while a senior Church official.

-Dogged by scandal in his later years, Pell was imprisoned for 13 months for molesting two teenage boys before the convictions were overturned in 2020.
+As he was laid to rest, riot police lined barricades to keep protesters away from the thousands of mourners queuing to get into the funeral.

-Thousands queued to enter the cathedral, while protesters across the road waved banners declaring "Pell Burn in Hell" and "Infernal Resting Place".
+The protesters cried "shame" while waving banners declaring "Pell Burn in Hell".

-Economist William Coleman, 63, said Pell was a "good man" who had been unfairly persecuted and that the protests were "disgusting".
+Economist William Coleman, 63, lined up to pay his respects to Pell, who he said was a "good man" that was unfairly persecuted.

-Other mourners said it was important to stand up for Pell, and questioned whether his stint in prison might have hastened his death.
+"I think it's disgraceful to attempt to disrupt a funeral," he told AFP.

 Sexual abuse survivor Dianne Jacobus was among a small group tying ribbons to the cathedral gates in a symbolic show of support for Church victims.

-Community Action for Rainbow Rights organised a protest to coincide with the start of his funeral, condemning his ultraconservative stance on same-sex marriage.
+Community Action for Rainbow Rights organised a protest to coincide with the start of his funeral, condemning his ultraconservative views on abortion and same-sex marriage.

+Pell once said homosexuality was a "much greater health hazard than smoking", and refused to give communion to openly gay worshippers while archbishop of Sydney.

 He also conceded the Church had "been slow to address the anguish" of sexual abuse victims and "dealt with it very imperfectly".